blu/bandw/README.md

 Usage
 -----

+Before you start you may want to cast silence on the participating interfaces -- you can do that via the supplied script strip_eth.sh which restarts an interface to bare link mode.

 First, launch the responder (in this case on interface eth1; substitute dummy target MAC for that of the transmitter):

 		sudo ./bandw -interface eth1 -target 0x01:0x02:0x03:0x04:0x05:0x06 -packetcount 2048